 While it’s possible they’re hunting for credit card data, it’s highly unlikely since nearly all (if not all) eCommerce solutions using WordPress tend to use credit card processors that do not store the credit card details in your WordPress database.
 Hackers know this and tend to avoid bothering attempting to automatically gather this type of data.

-If you’re not comfortable completing these repairs, that’s totally understandable.
+If you’re not comfortable completing this 6 step repair process, that’s totally understandable.
 We’ve got a “we’ll fix it for you” service that ranges from $79 – $149 CAD depending on the extent of the hack.
 We’ll even tailor the price based on how much of the repairs you’ve completed yourself, so feel free to get started and have us take over part way — just make sure that you tell us everything that you have done already.
 Get in touch with us to find out more!

 If you’re not able to attend to this issue immediately, it is imperative that you disable your site in Plesk now.
-As indicated above, if your site is spamming or running a phishing site, you want to shut this down right away until you’re able to get to the repairs.
+As indicated above, many hacks actively attempt to spread copies of themselves or attack others, and you will want to shut this down right away until you’re able to get to the repairs.

 Always start by backing up your website using your favourite method.
 Why do you want to backup if it’s going to include the hacked files?
 Since you’ll be manually (and automatically using tools like WordFence) adjusting and removing files, it’s important to have a backup of everything just in case you need to restore a file or two.